mootools/mootools-core/Docs/Plugins/Scroller.md

 ### Events:

-* onChange - (*function*) When the mouse reaches some boundaries, you can choose to alter some other values, instead of the scrolling offsets.
+* change - (*function*) When the mouse reaches some boundaries, you can choose to alter some other values, instead of the scrolling offsets.

 #### Signature: